HaoUNSW/PISA/README.md

 # PromptCast: A New Forecasting Paradigm

 ## Introduction
-This repository is the reporisity of **PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting** (currently under submission).
+This repository is the reporisity of **PromptCast: A New Prompt-based Learning Paradigm for Time Series Forecasting** (TKDE2023).
 PISA is a large-scale dataset including three real-world forecasting scenarios (three sub-sets) with 311,932 data instances in total.
 It is designed to support and facilitate the novel PromptCast task proposed in the paper.

 ## Numerical Time Series Forecasting vs. PromptCast